 A possible new hashtag that Cate is thinking about: #teachersneedit

 I am totally inspired by Adam Welcome @awelcome and Todd Nesloney @techninjatodd that I get that kids deserve it.
 How do we wrestle that teachers deserve it too?
 Being the chief storyteller so all of us are telling the stories.
 The divide between administrators and leaders who are willing to try it with the ones that are not ready yet.
 It is okay to be okay with that.
-If kids deserve it than teachers need to have it.
+If kids deserve it then teachers need to have it.
 Teachers need to be valued.